 The pre-trial has adjourned repeatedly.
 Petaccio was traded to Ottawa 67s on Jaunary 8, 2013.

 But there are few if any lawyers on junior hockey press booths.
-Prosecutors almost never acts actually presses charges unless they feel that they have the facts in hand to prove the charge beyond a reasonable doubt.
+Prosecutors almost never presses charges unless they feel that they have the facts in hand to prove the charge beyond a reasonable doubt.

-In addition, she has already invited community ostracization upon herself by offering to stand and to convince judge and jury against the local hockey gods - a lose-lose proposition only a serious case of criminal Attention Deficit Disorder would ever even contemplate.
+In addition, she has already invited community ostracization upon herself by offering to stand and to convince judge and jury against local hockey gods - a lose-lose proposition only a serious case of criminal Attention Deficit Disorder would ever even contemplate.

 Or a saintly amount of courage.

-These three young hockey players now enter a morass of bias and prejudice as to the sexual conduct of junior hockey players, much of it deserved not against them but against their junior hockey culture.
+These three young hockey players now enter a morass of bias and prejudice as to the sexual conduct of junior hockey players, much of it deserved not against them individually but against their junior hockey culture.

-Any junior hockey game seems to have its share of adoring screaming young women fans, some even holding sighs that read "I LOVE #17" when, in fact, the lady doesn't even know the player.
+Any junior hockey game seems to have its share of adoring screaming young women fans, some even holding signs that read "I LOVE #17" when, in fact, the lady doesn't even know the player.
 They linger after the games, too, in quiet packs and in awe of these players of whom their parents read of every day in the local paper, players who, if they go to the local school, carry themselves at the top of the food chain.
 They yearn for attention from the local hockey gods - a glance, a smile, a word - a Facebook befriending.
 That is a social phenomena as perplexing as the incidence of reported sexual assault cases brought against junior hockey players.

 The problem of teenage sexual misconduct, it seems, it now new.
 William Shakespeare wrote, in 1611 (The Winter's Tale, Act III, Scene iii):